FelixKrueger/Bismark/Bismark_User_Guide.md

 All other parameters are optional.

-In the current version, it is required that the current working directory also contains the sequence files to be analysed.
 For each sequence file or each set of paired-end sequence files, Bismark produces one alignment and methylation call output file as well as a report file detailing alignment and methylation call statistics for your information and record keeping.

-### Running bismark
+### Running `bismark`

 Before running Bismark we recommend spending some time on quality control of the raw sequence files using [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 FastQC might be able to spot irregularities associated with your BS-Seq file, such as high base calling error rates or contaminating sequences such as PCR primers or Illumina adapters.
 Many sources of error impact detrimentally the alignment efficiencies and/or alignment positions, and thus possibly also affect the methylation calls and conclusions drawn from the experiment.